 - Install WSUS and start patching with SCCM.
 If you have an environment, we’ll need to patch it.

-- Security.
+- Coming not as soon - Security.
 Group Policy, Secure Boot, Bitlocker, Credential Guard, Device Guard, Exploit Guard, Applocker, Defender, and maybe ATP.

 Why take my word for it?
 Don’t.
 No need to put any faith in me, I’m stealing all of this.
 The community is full of tools, ideas, and great documentation.